khorh/api-cars/README.md

 #### 2.2 Java
 - A controller to manage the routes between the repository and car entities.
-- An entity/model/object called 'Car' to provide the properties, constructor and getters & setters.
+- An entity called 'Car' to provide the properties, constructor and getters & setters.
+- An entity called 'Message' for exception handling.
 - A local repository to hold the car database when used in conjunction with Postman.